LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Both numeric and hexadecimal integer literals produce the same :type:`integer` type with the same set of member methods.

+See the :ref:`math` chapter for more information on the :type:`integer` type.

 Decimal Literals
 ================